BokijonovM/BokijonovM/README.md

 - 🔭 I’m currently studying on Strive School
 - 🌱 I’m currently learning Full Stack JavaScript Development
 - 🤔 I’m looking for help with Finding Job
+- 👯 Challenges drives me.
-- 💬 Ask me about JavaScript and any tech related stuff
+- 💬 Ask me about anything that you want.
-- 😄 Pronouns: He/His
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/bokijonov/)
 - ⚡ Fun fact: I can speak three different languages: English, Russian and Uzbek.

 ## Skills